First Barons' War: Louis's defeats

 William Marshal slowly managed to get most barons to switch sides from Louis to Henry and attack Louis.
 The two opposing sides fought for about a year.
 On 6 December 1216 Louis took Hertford Castle but allowed the defending knights to leave with their horses and weapons.
 He then took Berkhamsted Castle in late December, which again allowed the royal garrison to withdraw honourably with their horses and weapons.

 By early 1217, Louis decided to return to France for reinforcements.
 He had to fight his way to the south coast through loyalist resistance in Kent and Sussex, losing part of his force in an ambush at Lewes, with the remainder pursued to Winchelsea and were saved from starvation only by the arrival of a French fleet.
+Up to now, William Marshal had adopted a prudent yet cautious strategy of trading space for time, but with Louis back in France, a window of opportunity presented itself, and in March, William launched an offensive into Surrey and Hampshire that recaptured numerous strongholds including Farnham, Winchester, Southampton, Portchester, Chichester and Odiham.

 The Second Battle of Lincoln in 1217.

 Since the truce had been arranged with Dover, the Dover garrison had repeatedly disrupted Louis's communication with France, and so Louis sailed back to Dover to begin a second siege.
 The French camp, set up outside Dover Castle in anticipation of the siege, was attacked and burned by William of Cassingham and Oliver fitz Regis just as the fleet carrying the reinforcements arrived.
 Louis was forced to land at Sandwich and march to Dover, where he began his siege in earnest on 12 May 1217.
-The siege diverted so much of Louis's forces that Marshal and Falkes de Breauté were able to attack and heavily defeat pro-Louis barons at Lincoln Castle on 15 May or 20 May, in what became known as the Second Battle of Lincoln.
+The siege diverted so much of Louis's forces that Marshal and Falkes de Breauté were able to attack and heavily defeat pro-Louis barons at Lincoln Castle on 20 May, in what became known as the Second Battle of Lincoln.
+The action was a decisive turning point in the war and the number of barons who defected from Louis to rejoin the royalist cause greatly increased from that point on.

 Marshal prepared for a siege against London next.
-In the meantime, Louis suffered heavy defeats in the naval Battle of Sandwich at the hands of William's ally and Dover's constable Hubert de Burgh.
+In the meantime, Louis suffered another heavy defeat in the naval Battle of Sandwich at the hands of William's ally and Dover's constable Hubert de Burgh.
 Louis's reinforcement convoy under Eustace the Monk was destroyed, making it nearly impossible for Louis to continue fighting.